 Snipping Tool is a screenshot taking app that comes built-in with Windows 10.
 You can use it to directly crop a part of your screen and do your editing right on the spot before deciding where it should be saved.
 Here’s how to use Snipping Tool to take a screenshot in Windows 11 or Windows 10.

-In conclusion, taking a screenshot in Windows 10 or Windows 11 is now easier than ever with the Win Key + PrtScr button combination.
-This method automatically saves the captured screenshot to the Pictures folder, making it easily accessible.
+Well, taking a screenshot in Windows 10 or Windows 11 is now actually easier than ever with only the Win Key + PrtScr button combination.
+This method will automatically save the captured screenshot to the Pictures folder, which is super convenient.

-If you need to do more editing before saving the screenshot, the built-in Snipping Tool is a great option.
+Also, if you need to edit your screenshot before saving it, which is sometimes a must when you need to highlight or mark something on the screenshot, you should probably try the built-in Snipping Tool first before going for a third party screenshot software.
 It allows you to crop and edit the screenshot before saving it to your desired location.
-Additionally, changing the default save location for screenshots is easy and can be done in just a few steps.
-With these tips, capturing and editing screenshots in Windows is a breeze!
+Additionally, changing the default save location for screenshots taken by “Win+PrtScr” is not that hard (as shown above) and can be done in just a few steps.